partageit/vegetables/README.md

 - list of files/templates, images and linked files
 - option: files to copy: jpeg,png,pdf,html,...
 - option: scripts before and after
-- option: port
-- CLI parameters (template, port, ...) overided or overiding by vegetables.json
+- CLI parameters (template, port, host, config file, ...) overided or overiding by vegetables.json
 - baseUri in the template
 - prevent from concurrent generation
 - live reload (append socket.io in preview mode, can be disabled)